31 March 2016

 Paying taxes: preparation is key

 People often associate self-employment with freedom.
 But not when it comes to taxes.
 You will, for example, have to plan for advance tax payments (ATP) so that you do not end up having to pay more taxes.
 Usually you only pay taxes on your income two years after you have earned it.
 And so the authorities have put this mechanism in place to encourage you to pay what you owe earlier.
-Self-employed individual or company?
+Self-employed individual (FR) or company (FR)?
 When it comes to advance tax payments, the rule is the same for both groups: you absolutely have to pay them on time.

 Surround yourself with pros

 Surrounding yourself with the right people is essential.
 A good accountant will be indispensable because he or she will be able to give you a clear picture of your real financial situation.
 In addition, an expert tax adviser, an efficient payroll agency, an insightful lawyer and a bank manager who provides useful financial advice can help young entrepreneurs to save time and earn more money.
 If you have friends or relatives who have done the same in the past, it is also worth asking them for advice.
-And find out what kind of help is available, such as grants and subsidies and help from your bank.
+And find out what kind of help is available, such as grants and subsidies (FR) and help from your bank.